jointogetherhq/jointogether.online/index-update.markdown

 </figure>

 <!-- A bit of a grab bag about security, performance and hosting... -->
-## A fully hosted, maintained and secure service
+## A secure, fully hosted, and hassle-free service

-We support and maintain the Join platform so you don’t have to, ensuring it’s always **up to date, secure, and available** when your members need it.
+We support and maintain the **Join** platform so you don’t have to, ensuring it’s always **up to date, secure, and available** when your members need it.
 Automatic encryption and banking-grade security keeps application data safe in a secure, access-managed location.

-Not only is the Join platform designed and built to be secure, but it’s also **lightning fast** to use, automatically scaling up to remain online and responsive, even during busy periods.
+Designed for both **speed and reliability**, the Join platform scales automatically to handle high demand, ensuring a seamless experience even during peak times.

 **[Learn more about our security and data policies](/information-security)**